Solon Springs WI

-Solon Springs, Douglas County WI
+Solon Springs, Wisconsin

 Upper Lake St. Croix is the center of the water highway which first brought the European explorers, missionaries, and fur traders to the interrior of the American continent.
 More than 300 years ago explorers and traders came from Montreal in birch bark canoes by way of the Great Lakes, then up the Brule River to what is currently known as the North Country Hiking Trail.
 This was the portage route from the Brule to Lake St. Croix.
 The first known European to have used this trail was a French fur trader named Daniel Greysolon Dulhut in the year 1680.
 There is a historical marker along the hiking trail today with his name.
 The route continued down the St.Croix River to the Mississippi.
 The first written record of a permanent settlement in the area is of a Chippewa village on Crownhart Island on Lake St. Croix in 1832.
 Traders often stopped at the native American village before continuing down the river.